Exploring Winter Squash: There's More to Life Than Pumpkin Spice

 When celebrating our nation’s independence was about parades and community celebrations instead of the “right” to inflict pyromania on frightened pets, emotionally wounded soldiers, and the next door neighbor’s cedar shake roof.

 When Valentine's Day candy was never seen before the 1st of February, and we didn’t turn every holiday into a three-day weekend.

 And when pumpkin appeared once a year, in a pie—on the Thanksgiving Day table.

-And it gets worse—potato chips, pretzels, hummus, yogurt, even kale chips get the pumpkin-spice treatment.
+And it gets worse—potato chips, pretzels, hummus, yogurt, and even kale chips get the pumpkin-spice treatment.

 Want something a bit more hearty?
 There’s pumpkin macaroni and cheese.
 Pumpkin lasagna.

 Even the beverage aisle is not immune.
 Pumpkin has infiltrated the craft- and micro-brewers.
 And, believe it or not, Pinnacle has produced a pumpkin-flavored vodka.